Global Citizenship Partnership between U.S. Schools and Rwandan Students

-- Hackley Lower School students conducted a 'read-a-thon' to promote and celebrate a love of reading in order to raise money for new books as well as support the Saturday Reading Program.
+- Hackley Lower School students conducted a 'read-a-thon' to promote and celebrated a love of reading in order to raise money for new books as well as support the Saturday Reading Program.
 Students, under the leadership of the art teacher and kindergarten teacher, made and sold ceramic bowls in a project called, "Bowling for Rwanda."

 - Windward Lower School students raised money through "Jumping Jacks for REAP" to purchase quality feed for the dairy farm, maintain the health of two calves, support the purchase of culturally relevant books, and purchase necessary school supplies.
 Windward students also organized a competition to name our most highly prized cow.
 They settled on Oreo.